vivqu/vivqu.github.io/_posts/2024-03-10-office-design.md

 - a [Brother label-maker](https://amzn.to/4c8REiK)
 - an [HP OfficeJet Pro 9015 Wireless Printer](https://amzn.to/48IXe8M) on a [Yamazaki Home printer stand](https://amzn.to/4a1p4xS)

 On the left side of the wall, we created a crafting and maker space.
-Part of this was because of the weird feature of the office--a small closet at the top of the ceiling.
+Part of this was because of the weird feature of the office—a small closet at the top of the ceiling.
 We couldn't have the bookshelves extend the whole length of the wall because of the placement of the closet doors.
 So we leaned into it and made the wall space below a functionally distinct area.

 <br />
 ![led-light](/assets/img/posts/office-design/led-light.JPG)